 Testicular Cancer (Cancer of the Testicle)

 - What is testicular cancer?

-- What are testicular cancer symptoms and warning signs?
+- What are testicular cancer symptoms and signs?

-- How is testicular cancer diagnosed?
+- How is testicular cancer staging determined?

-- What are the side effects of treatment for testicular cancer?
+- What are the stages of testicular cancer?

 - Find a local Oncologist in your town

 *Testicular cancer facts medical author: Charles P. Davis, MD, PhD